 You begin to make adjustments for the poor performance of your artist materials.

 And so your entire approach becomes wrapped around these terrible materials that are in the way, steering you off course every time you use them.

 Using the best oil paints available means that you will not make adjustments for low quality materials, which is vital when you are learning.

 You want to eliminate as many of the variables that could get in the way of quality work.

 So if you're using a quality brush, quality paint, and quality canvas, you know that the errors (if they creep in) are human errors and they're not shortcomings of the materials.

 One of the things with Old Holland is that there is no margin of error with the materials - it's flawless.

 Now, this doesn't make you a better artist on its own but it doesn't get in the way of you making art.

-The idea is to avoid adding any additional friction on the road from your first stroke to developing mastery.
+The idea is to avoid adding any additional friction on the road from your first stroke to developing mastery in painting.

 Old Holland is the highest quality of paint and the best oil paint on the market.
 Using it assures you that your paintings will hold up over time, your colors will be of the highest pigment, and that your materials were made using the highest quality ingredients and processes.